Frame redundancy and Beurling density: Examples

 and $d(x_1, x_{i+1} ) \leq s$ for all $i = 1, ..., n - 1$. \end{enumerate} Examples of periodic metrics on $G$ include, for example, a word metric associated to a compact symmetric generating set, and a left-invariant Riemannian metric or a Carnot-Carath\'eodory metric whenever $G$ is a connected Lie group, cf. \cite[Section 4.3]{breuillard2014geometry}.

-The significance of a periodic metric for our purposes is that for such metrics $d$ the triple $(G, d, \mu)$ satisfies all our standing assumptions on the metric measure spaces; see \cite[Corollary 1.6]{breuillard2014geometry} for the weak annular decay property \eqref{eq:wad}.
+The significance of a periodic metric for our purposes is that for such metrics $d$ the triple $(G, d, \mu)$ satisfies all our standing assumptions on the metric measure spaces; see \cite[Corollary 1.6]{breuillard2014geometry} for the weak annular decay property \eqref{eq:wad} and the doubling at large scales \eqref{eq:doubling}.

 For defining reproducing kernel Hilbert spaces, we consider a projective unitary representation $(\pi, \Hpi)$ of $G$ on a separable Hilbert space $\Hpi$, i.e., a strongly measurable map $\pi : G \to \mathcal{U}(\Hpi)$ such that $\pi(e) = I_{\Hpi}$ and